 1. Fun Supplies for Close Reading

 We used highlighters to mark up the text, along with markers and colored pencils.
 It made the text look fun and colorful when we were done.
 Instead of just using text symbols, you could color-code your annotations.
 Sometimes, we would use markers to mark each question in a different color.
-Then during one of our readings, typically the 2nd or 3rd, we would underline or colors the text that helped us answer that question.
+Then, during one of our readings, typically the 2nd or 3rd, we would underline or color the text that helped us answer that question.
 Other times, we would take our Post-It tabs and mark the different parts of the text with those.
 The students love it!

 2. High-Interest Passages